White Paper

 Research Briefs

-FoCUS activities center around the design, rapid cycle prototyping, and piloting of financing and reimbursement models for curative therapies in the US, with targeted pilot launches occurring throughout the life of the project.
-All financing and reimbursement designs will be derived from work done by disease specific multi-stakeholder Target Area Groups (TAGs) in coordination with NEWDIGS team members, MIT Faculty and others.
-Designs will be rigorously evaluated through modeling and simulation exercises, evaluated through product specific case studies in NEWDIGS Design Labs and vetted.
-Lessons will be disseminated broadly to inform the stakeholder community, pilot implementations and scale up.
-Initial priorities for action are curative gene therapies and durable oncology treatments.
+FoCUS activities centered around the design, rapid cycle prototyping, and piloting of financing and reimbursement models for curative therapies in the US, with targeted pilot launches occurring throughout the life of the project.
+All financing and reimbursement designs derived from work done by disease specific multi-stakeholder Target Area Groups (TAGs) in coordination with NEWDIGS team members, academic faculty and others.
+Designs were rigorously evaluated through modeling and simulation exercises, evaluated through product specific case studies in NEWDIGS Design Labs and vetted.
+Lessons were disseminated broadly to inform the stakeholder community, pilot implementations and scale up.
+Initial priorities for action were curative gene therapies and durable oncology treatments.

 FoCUS Partners

-FoCUS partners support the project with financial or in-kind donations.
-Current partners include:
+FoCUS partners supported the project with financial or in-kind donations.
+Partners included:

 Beth Israel Deaconess Medical Center (BIDMC)